xivintheshell/xivintheshell/README.md

-# FFXIV in the Shell
+# XIV in the Shell

 FFXIV job simulators & rotation planners.